evandersondev/darto/README.md

 # Darto 🛠️

-Darto is a microframework inspired by Express and Fastify for building web applications in Dart.
+Darto is a microframework inspired by Express for building web applications in Dart.
 It offers a simple API with familiar middleware patterns that make it easy to get started with web development!

 <br>